1:9

 “I am curious about many things.
 There are many things I haven't searched yet - I didn’t want to know everything I asked.
 But now, well, now I’m thinking once this happens, I will not be able to know.”

-“Isn’t it glorious?” said Novo, who then added, “1:9 is from those called the Entanglers.
+“Isn’t that glorious?” said Mada, who then added, “1:9 is from those called the Entanglers.
 The first to see that, in the end, there was to be nothing left, all could be seen.
 Millions of years ago.
-They gathered everything together and then found all the Parallels and the Echoes.
+They gathered everything together and then found a way to go through the Parallels and the Echoes.
 They are our omniscient devilish fathers.”

 “What of the 1:9?
-What’s it mean?” asked Una as they walked under a large yellow neon sign that read: “OmniKnow.”
+What’s it mean?” asked Vee as they walked under a large yellow neon sign that read: “OmniKnow.”

-“It is a code,” said Novo.
+“It is a code,” said Mada.
 "But I'm scared to learn more than that, and there are some things that Omnia will not tell us if we ask, but she has the answer."

 They walked on until they came to the outer rim of a great spread of the Thousand Spirals.
 Each of them rose over eight thousand feet in the air, and turned slowly in revolutions.
 They were shaped just like a skyscraper made of a spiral tube.
 And the buildings, if you were to fly high above them, were laid out in a spiral pattern, there was one at the center and the loops radiated out from there.
 There were one thousand of them.
 They glowed a dark red and pulsed it seemed.
-Every time she was near them, Una gaspsed.
+Every time she was near them Vee gasped at their immensities.

 The sky was billowing with gray clouds and the tops of the Spirals disappeared into them.
 The Spirals were built relatively near to each other, like a thick forest.”

-“How many people are in the Spirals?” asked Una.
+“How many people are in the Spirals?” asked Vee .

-“People?” said Novo, “I don’t know, three million or so, three thousand a tower, or more.
+“People?” said Mada, “I don’t know, three million or so, three thousand a tower, or more.
 It matters not.
 It matters not.
 They are just the first.”

-They cut across a wide dark field, and then snuck through a chain fence cutting a hole in it.
+They cut across a wide dark field, and then snuck through a chainlink fence cutting a hole in it.
 They crept by armed guards and hid in the shadows.
-Novo had his scroll and followed his blueprint.
+Mada had his scroll and followed his blueprint.

 They wended through the Thousand Spirals, as one would through a forest of giant trees laid in such a pattern.
 They came to the center tower after thirty minutes of walking and hiding.
-Una looked up at the Spirals as they turned slowly - some clockwise, some counterclockwise.
-She watched as Novo looked at his diagram again.
+Vee looked up at the Spirals as they turned slowly - some clockwise, some counterclockwise.
+She watched as Mada looked at his diagram again.

-“Come,” he whispered, “place everything here, on this side of the Spiral’s based”
+“Come,” he whispered, “place everything here, on this side of the Spiral’s base.”

-“Careful with those,” whispered Novo with a smile, and took the explosives from her.
+“Careful with those,” whispered Mada with a smile, and took the explosives from her.

 “Listen,” he said, “this is liberation, this is what is meant to be.
-You saw it sure as I.”
+You saw it sure as I saw it.”

-As they ran, Una suddenly heard a boom behind her, and then felt a rush of heat, and then a windy blast came and knocked her over.
-As she feel, she turned and looked and saw beyond all the other Spirals, in the center, a large explosion, a great fireball!
-The dogs, at the noise, ahd scampered away.
-She and Novo watched as the center Spiral fell and then tumbled into the next Spiral which caused a domino effect, destroying all of the OmniKnow over the next five minutes.
-Those Spiral held everything that the Parallels and Echoes had found.
+As they ran, Vee suddenly heard a boom behind her, and then felt a rush of heat, and then a windy blast came and knocked her over.
+As she fell, she turned and looked and saw beyond all the other standing Spirals, in the center, a large explosion, a great fireball!
+The dogs, at the noise, had scampered away.
+She and Mada watched as the center Spiral fell and then tumbled into the next Spiral which caused a domino effect, destroying all of the OmniKnow over the next five minutes.
+Those Spirals held everything that the Parallels and Echoes had found.

-Una gazed upon the destruction and smiled.
-She looked at Novo - did not smile, but appeared angry, as some do after they knock out their opponent in a boxing match.
-Una no longer felt anxiety or fear, but pure exhilaration.
+Vee gazed upon the destruction and smiled.
+She looked at Mada.
+He did not smile, but appeared angry, as some do after they knock out their opponent in a boxing match.
+Vee no longer felt anxiety or fear, but pure exhilaration.

 The Thousand Spirals were gone.

 Society was in chaos.
-The government said they could still restore most of the Happends, and they could reboot the Parallels and Echoes.
-Una and Novo watched the chaos on the Hologram.
+The government said they could still restore most of the Happeneds, and they could reboot the Parallels and Echoes.
+Vee and Mada watched the chaos on the Hologram.

 The next night they went to a large basin of water on the outskirts of town.

-“But isn’t what we have done enough?” asked Una.
+“But isn’t what we have done enough?” asked Vee .
 “The Spirals are all destroyed.”

 “This water basin leads to every house in the city.
-And once the people are infected, it will spread around the world just by breathing and talking,” Novo said as he held a packet of vials.
+And once the people are infected, it will spread around the world just by breathing and talking,” Mada said as he held a packet of vials.
 “It shall be a year before the virus dies out, but we will be safe in the attic.
 The virus lays dormant for nine months, but then death comes quickly.
 The virus will have spread the world over before anyone shows any symptoms, and most will die all at once.
 You and I cannot come out for anything at all during that time.
 Two years to be safe.
 We must seal all the windows and live in the attic.
 We have enough food and water to last us, but only us.
-The virus has no impact on animals, fish or insects or water.
+The virus has no impact on animals, fish or insects.
+It has no impact on the water after a few months - only humans.
 So we’ll have food and drink when we come out.”

-“Let me do it,” said Una, sticking out her hand.
+“Let me do it,” said Vee , sticking out her hand.

 They watched the orange viral fluids flow away and into the glowing City of Immense in the distance.